 Courts look at whether or not the contract at issue is a contract of adhesion.
 An adhesive contract is one in which there is unequal bargaining power between the contracting parties.
 In this case, Uber is a large corporation and clearly has more power than the individual women who agreed to the user agreement in order to use Uber’s ride-share service.
 Arbitration clauses must also be bilateral in nature.
 In other words, the companies must also be compelled into arbitration when they want to sue the contracting parties.
 Uber’s arbitration clause does not mention whether Uber is likewise subject to arbitration in the event that it wants to sue, making the clause appear to be unilateral rather than bilateral.
 Under the Supreme Court’s decision in Armendariz, it appears that Uber’s arbitration clause may be unenforceable because of its procedural and substantive unconscionability in terms of unequal bargaining power and one-sidedness.
 If the court rules in favor of the women, the arbitration clause may be set aside, allowing the women to proceed with their class-action lawsuit in court.

 If you have been sexually assaulted by an Uber or Lyft driver, you should speak to an experienced lawyer in Los Angeles.
 While the user agreements for these services contain arbitration clauses, they might be deemed to be unenforceable and set aside so that you can proceed with your case through the litigation process instead of in arbitration.
-Contact the Law Offices of Steven M. Sweat to schedule your consultation so that you can learn about the rights that you might have in your case.
+Contact Steven M. Sweat, Personal Injury Lawyers, APC to schedule your consultation so that you can learn about the rights that you might have in your case.
 Call us today for a free, confidential consultation with a lawyer experienced in the prosecution of civil claims for sexual assault and battery in California: 866-966-5240.